MicrosoftDocs/PowerShell-Docs/dsc/configDataCredentials.md

 Newer resources and custom resources can use this automatic property instead of creating their own property for credentials.

+> [!NOTE]
->**Note:** the design of some resources are to use multiple credentials for a specific reason, and they will have their own credential properties.
+> The design of some resources are to use multiple credentials for a specific reason, and they will have their own credential properties.

 To find the available credential properties on a resource use either `Get-DscResource -Name ResourceName -Syntax`